ulivz/PrivateGPT-app/README.md

    - `MODEL_PATH`: The path to the language model file.
    - `EMBEDDINGS_MODEL_NAME`: The name of the embeddings model to use.
    - `MODEL_N_CTX`: The number of contexts to consider during model generation.
+   - `API_BASE_URL`: The base API url for the FastAPI app, usually it's deployed to port:8000.

 3. Install the required dependencies by running the following command: